daniellockyer/sshh/README.md

 * `.ssh/config` doesn't support grouping of servers
 * My `.bashrc` file was filling up with messy `alias`es

+`sshh` allows you to list all your hosts in a configuration file, and then connect to them using a name.

 ## Usage

 ```bash